Thursday, August 23, 2018

 Pop Winters (Jones)

 Pop is always critical of Norma who is bored with school and lazy.
 After their last fight, Norma packs a bag steals $20 out of Kim's purse and splits.
-When she runs out of cash she tries to scam a flop house hotel manager into letting he work of a room.
+When she runs out of cash she tries to scam a flop house hotel manager into letting her work for a room.
 He lecherously agrees, telling her to start with his room.
 Once inside he tries to get really friendly.
 Norma is rescued by a B-Girl Sue Hawkins who lets her bunk with her.
 Sue takes Norma to a local dive bar where she learns to roll drunks for their money and valuables.

 another argument